 An industrial injury encompasses injuries that occur across all types of workplaces.
 For example, workplaces such as offices, factories, supermarkets, and building sites.
-Whatever industry you work in, you should expect your employer to try and keep you as safe as possible.
+Whatever industry you work in, you should expect your employer to try to keep you as safe as reasonably possible.
 If they don’t and you’re injured as a result, you may be eligible to make an industrial injury claim for compensation.

 In this guide to industrial injury claims, we’ll explain when compensation might be possible for accidents and injuries such as falls, machinery-related injuries, Repetitive Strain Injuries (RSI), electric shock, accidents involving chemicals, and other workplace accidents.
 Additionally, we’ll explain what types of negligence could result in a claim and the amount of compensation you could be eligible to claim.